MoonWalkerHTTP/moonwalker-docs/README.md

 ### Creating a New Route

 To Create a new Route, create a new Directory in the `/app` folder and name it as your route.
 For Example, `About`.
 We will use `About` in the following steps as an example.
 And, in the Example, we will be mainly using HTML.
-To use Pug, refer [Slash Route](#slash-route)
+To use Pug, refer [Slash Route](#slash-route) on how to use Pug for routes.

 After creating the `About` Directory, we will create 2 files which are `about.html` and `about.pug`.